cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 ### An analogy to kube-scheduler

-In Kubernetes, the [`kube-scheduler`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) performs a role that is analogous to the problem of mapping a service instance to a Kubernets cluster.
+In Kubernetes, the [`kube-scheduler`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) performs a role that is analogous to the problem of mapping a service instance to a Kubernetes cluster.

 1. A [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) gets created in the [`kube-apiserver`](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/).
 This could be directly (via [`kubectl`](https://kubernetes.io/docs/reference/kubectl/overview/) or the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/)).